United States Air Force

 The United States Air Force (USAF) is the air service branch of the United States Armed Forces.
-It is a part of the United States Department of Defense and is one of the six armed forces and one of the eight uniformed services of the United States.
-Tracing its origins to 1 August 1907, as a part of the United States Army Signal Corps, the USAF was established by transfer of personnel from the Army Air Forces with the enactment of the National Security Act of 1947.
+It is a part of the United States Department of Defense (DoD) and is one of the six armed forces and one of the eight uniformed services of the United States.
+Tracing its origins to 1 August 1907, as a part of the United States Army Signal Corps, the Air Force was established by transfer of personnel from the Army Air Forces with the enactment of the National Security Act of 1947.
 It is the second youngest branch of the United States Armed Forces (Note: After the United States Space Force, founded in 2019) and the fourth in order of precedence.
 The United States Air Force articulates its core missions as air supremacy, global integrated intelligence, surveillance and reconnaissance, rapid global mobility, global strike, and command and control.

 The Department of the Air Force, which serves as the USAF's headquarters and executive department, is one of the three military departments of the Department of Defense.
 The Department of the Air Force is headed by the civilian secretary of the Air Force, who reports to the secretary of defense and is appointed by the president with Senate confirmation.
 The highest-ranking military officer in the Air Force is the chief of staff of the Air Force, who exercises supervision over Air Force units and serves as one of the Joint Chiefs of Staff.
 As directed by the secretary of defense and secretary of the Air Force, certain Air Force components are assigned to unified combatant commands.
 Combatant commanders are delegated operational authority of the forces assigned to them, while the secretary of the Air Force and the chief of staff of the Air Force retain administrative authority over their members.

 Along with conducting independent air operations, the United States Air Force provides air support for land and naval forces and aids in the recovery of troops in the field.
-As of 2020, the service operates approximately 5,500 military aircraft and approximately 400 ICBMs.
-The world's largest air force, it has a $179.7 billion budget and is the second largest service branch of the U.S. Department of Defense, with 321,848 active duty airmen, (Note: FY23 Projected End Strength) 147,879 civilian personnel, (Note: This reflects all Department of the Air Force civilian employees, the Dept of the Air Force manages the civilian employee programs for both the Air Force and Space Force.
+The world's largest air force, the service operates approximately 5,500 military aircraft, has a $179.7 billion budget and is the second-largest branch of the DoD, with 321,848 active duty airmen, (Note: FY23 Projected End Strength) 151,360 civilian personnel, (Note: This reflects all Department of the Air Force civilian employees, the Dept of the Air Force manages the civilian employee programs for both the Air Force and Space Force.
 This is not inclusive of any contract personnel) 68,927 reserve airmen, (Note: FY23 Projected End Strength) 105,104 Air National Guard airmen, (Note: FY23 Projected End Strength) and approximately 65,000 Civil Air Patrol auxiliaries.
+USAF operates the world's largest strategic bomber force at 130 aircraft, and the largest crewed stealth aircraft force at 636 fighters and bombers.
+USAF also operates 400 Minuteman III intercontinental ballistic missiles with 800 available nuclear warheads, and 1,005 nuclear weapons deliverable by aircraft, together 49% of the US nuclear stockpile, and 19% of the global nuclear stockpile.